 To find out more, read How do I get a Social Insurance Number (SIN)?

 Settlement agencies can help you apply for a work permit or a SIN.
 To find a settlement agency in your area, go to Services Near Me.

 For More Information

-- Social Insurance Number - Answers to frequently asked questions about the Social Insurance Number (SIN) card.
+- Social Insurance Number - Answers to frequently asked questions about Social Insurance Numbers (SIN).